pyinfra-dev/pyinfra/docs/contributing.md

 ## Branches

-+ The default branch, `current`, tracks ongoing work for the current major version, ie `1.3`
-+ The `next` branch tracks work for the next major release, ie `2.0`
-+ There is a branch per major version, ie `1.x`, that tracks the latest release of that version
++ There is a branch per major version, ie `2.x`, that tracks the latest release of that version

-Essentially this means if you're making a PR you almost always want to base it on `current` unless it includes backwards incompatible changes.
++ Changes should generally be based off the latest major branch, unless fixing an old version

 ## Dev Setup